 9. That dogs can and do go everywhere with their owners

-10. Shopping at the Galeries Lafayette
+10. Shopping at the Galleries Lafayette

 11.Picnic lunch in the Jardin du Luxembourg